jussivesa/create-reaction-app/README.md

 create-reaction-app is a tool to quickly start a new realtime and reactive E-commerce JavaScript platform called **Reaction Commerce** with basic custom theme(s).
 It allows new Reaction Commerce users to easily understand the structure of custom themes and components. create-reaction-app also has powerful scripts to automate the development environment setup, and to deploy the e-commerce platform to your server fast.

+## Shameless plug
+Hi!
+I'm Jussi, the creator of the package.
+I'm a media engineer from Finland, Tampere.
+You can find me at [my website](https://vesa.co) or you may DM me at Twitter @jussivesa - So, let's be in touch!

 ## Key features
 - Base theme with ready-made examples of custom components and styles
 - Easy enough for Reaction Commerce beginners with advanced functionality for pros